 My Parting Suggestion

-I whole-heartedly suggest you get a few of these books and hand them out to freinds.
+I whole-heartedly suggest you get a few of The Humanure Handbooks and hand them out to freinds.
 They make great presents.
 Everyone I gave his first edition to, thanked me and read it from cover to cover.
 All humans should know how to compost humanure safely on a small scale and the science behind it.
 Reading this book will change how you think of composting and how you think of human waste.
 Here is a link to purchase the book at Amazon.